Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.4 COMING SOON =
+* Added support for 'motion artist' comics.
+Read documentation at comiceasel.com

+= 1.3.13 =
+* Added the random comic in navigation to work like the default one if set to chapter only

 = 1.3.12 =
 * make it so the chapter dropdown doesn't show empty chapters it just doesn't work
 * check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page, or even page